-- SPE 200 Introduction to Developmental Disorders This course is designed for students participating in the semester-long Spectrum Program.
-It is designed to complement the hands-on experience that students engage in at their clinical site placement.
+SPE 200 Introduction to Developmental Disorders

+This course is designed for students participating in the semester-long Spectrum Program.
+It is designed to complement the handson experience that students engage in at their clinical site placement.
 In this course students will gain an understanding of the characteristics and incidence of developmental disabilities, and the implications for children's learning, behavior and ability to process information.
 Students will explore the latest research on potential causes, best practices for assessment and intervention, areas of impairment, as well as current issues related to disability services.
 Corequisite: SPE 205 and SPE 499.
-4 Semester Hours. - SPE 205 Clinical Seminar on Developmental Disorders This course is designed for students participating in the semester-long Spectrum Program.
-It is designed to complement the hands-on experience that students engage in at their clinical site placement.
+4 Semester Hours.

+SPE 205 Clinical Seminar on Developmental Disorders

+This course is designed for students participating in the semester-long Spectrum Program.
+It is designed to complement the handson experience that students engage in at their clinical site placement.
 In this course students will cover various topics related to the intervention and advocacy of developmental disabilities.
 Corequisite: SPE 200 and SPE 499.
-2 Semester Hours. - SPE 499 Spectrum Education Center Internship This is an experienced-based course in which students spend approximately 24 hours per week working with a site that provides services for people with developmental disabilities.
-Supervision is jointly provided by the cooperating site and the Spectrum Education Center.
-Corequisite: SPE 200 and SPE 205.
-Graded S/U. 8 Semester Hours.
+2 Semester Hours.